aptly-dev/www.aptly.info/content/doc/aptly/publish/snapshot.md

 If architectures are limited (with config `architectures` or option `-architectures`), only mentioned architectures would be published, otherwise `aptly` will publish all architectures in the snapshot.
+When publishing `source` is treated as separate architecture, so if `-architectures` flag is used, include `source` when required.

-`aptly` would try to figure out distribution and component from snapshot by going via snapshot source tree down to mirrors and local repositories.
+`aptly` would try to figure out distribution and component from snapshot by going via snapshot source tree up to mirrors and local repositories.
 If all roots report the same distribution name, it is chosen as default.
 If there are different distribution names or distribution name is not specfied, `aptly` would display an error.
 For